ams-NM/AMS-team/pages/Monthly___2023-06.md

 	  plan::
 	  remark:: wait for reschedule
 	  finished::
-		- TODO Old AWOS: Data comes from the onlyport server
+		- TODO Old AWOS: Data comes from the single port server.
+New AWOS uses multiple port servers for different equipment.
+SMG needs to modify their implementation.
 		- They changed schedule, was [[2023-03-13 Mon]]
 	- TODO VCS order printer cartridge done:: #{"{"}